input-output-hk/adrestia/user-guide/content/_index.md

 BYRON | SHELLEY | GOGUEN | BASHO | VOLTAIRE
 </p>

 Themes are being developed in parallel.
-So far only _Byron_ , which provides the foundation for the platform has made it into the mainnet.
-The primary purpose of Byron was to release a provably secure proof of stake consensus protocol that is energy efficient and cost effective known as [Ouroboros][ouroboros]. _Shelley_ is the next theme to be released soon; it'll bring decentralization and delegations of assets into _Byron_.
+So far only _Byron_ , which provides the foundation for the platform, has made it into the mainnet.
+The primary purpose of Byron was to release an energy-efficient, cost-effective, provably secure proof of stake consensus protocol known as [Ouroboros][ouroboros]. _Shelley_ is the next theme to be released; it'll bring decentralization and delegation of assets into _Byron_.

 {{< hint info >}}
-An implementation of the protocol is [here][ouroboros-network] and is realized through [cardano-node][cardano-node], deployed as core and relay nodes to form the Cardano network.
+An implementation of the protocol, realized through [cardano-node][cardano-node], can be found [here][ouroboros-network].
+It is deployed as core and relay nodes to form the Cardano network.

 [ouroboros-network]: https://github.com/input-output-hk/ouroboros-network
 [cardano-node]: https://github.com/input-output-hk/cardano-node